Takeaway

 What you are about to read is informational and educational content.
 It is not medical advice.
 Always consult a licensed professional before undertaking any changes in lifestyle.

-This article presents you with all options known so far to treat tinnitus.
+This article shows all the (known) options to treat tinnitus.

 What Is Tinnitus?